 This is what sets Dubai Lynx apart and ensures it continues to be MENA’s most respected creative accolade.

 Judging consists of viewing, voting, discussion and awarding of trophies.

 Judges consider and score each entry on a scale of one to nine based on whether they consider it a shortlist candidate.
 The jury will then review and finalise this proposed shortlist.

 After voting, results are read out and juries confirm the decisions.
 Candidates for Grand Prix, selected from among Gold or equivalent winners, are also identified and further discussion follows before a last vote to determine the Grand Prix winner.
 Entries for non-profit organisations and charities aren’t eligible in their award, but will be considered for the Grand Prix for Good.

 Dubai Lynx, organised and managed by Ascential plc, is a proud member of the Unstereotype Alliance.
-As such Dubai Lynx continues its mission to celebrate creativity that changes the world for the better with the introduction of updated jury guidelines for the judging process.
-The new criteria urge the jury members reviewing entries submitted into the Awards, to consider whether the work
+We continue our mission to celebrate creativity that changes the world for the better and as such, in 2017 we introduced guidelines for judging around representation.
+The criteria urges the jury members reviewing entries submitted into the Awards, to consider whether the work

 perpetuates negative stereotypes and inequalities and whether the work represents deep-rooted stereotypical portrayals of gender, ethnicity, age, race, sexual orientation, disability, body type or other biases.

 These guidelines build upon the objectification criteria we developed in collaboration with Madonna Badger, which challenge jury members to use empathy when analysing a piece of work and encourage the jury to reflect upon how they might feel if the person portrayed was someone they know and care about.